Meet the Student Development Staff

 John graduated with a BA in English Literature and Philosophy from Wheaton College in 1991.
 He has also completed an MA in English at Loyola University Chicago and a Ph.D in English at the University of Delaware.
 John has taught at numerous institutions, including Loyola, Delaware, Elizabethtown College, and Wilmington Friends School.
 Most recently he served as assistant professor of English at Regis College in Weston, MA.
 John lives in the Mt.
 Airy neighborhood of Philadelphia with his wife, Susan, and daughter, Annika.
 In his free time John enjoys learning the guitar, camping, worship and song leading at his church, and involvement in church-based community organizing.

-Hi, as Director of Student Services, I, along with my team, am responsible for overseeing support services for all students in the Campolo College of Graduate and Professional Studies (CCGPS) and Palmer Seminary.
+Hi, as Director of the Advising Office, I am responsible for overseeing our team of Student Success Advisors.
 I have been with Eastern University since 2008 and even graduated in December, 2010, with an MBA (Health Administration).
 I have two degrees from Villanova University: MS in Organizational Science, and BA in Sociology.
 Prior to joining Eastern, I spent 12 years in the financial services industry at companies such as Cendant Mortgage, Bank One (JP Morgan Chase), and GE Financial Services.
 Outside of work, I enjoy spending time with my wife and two daughters.

 David is the Director of the Advising Office.